 Typically, a plan includes a mix of rank-and-file employees and owners/managers.
-However, a 401(k) plan may exclude some employees if they:
+However, a profit sharing plan may exclude some employees if they:

-- Are younger than 21, - Have completed less than one year of service, - Are covered by a collective bargaining agreement, if retirement benefits were the subject of good faith bargaining, or - Are certain nonresident aliens.
+- Are younger than 21, - Have completed less than one year of service (2 years in certain plans), - Are covered by a collective bargaining agreement, if retirement benefits were the subject of good faith bargaining, or - Are certain nonresident aliens.